Enter some text...

 Coconut isn’t toxic to dogs, but it contains medium-chain triglycerides, which might cause gastric upset and bloat.
 If your dog eats coconut in large quantities, they could experience unpleasant gastrointestinal (GI) issues, such as diarrhea and/or constipation.

-Also, the shell of coconut is bad for dogs because it’s very hard, difficult to chew, and can result in choking or intestinal blockage.
+Also, the shell of a coconut is bad for dogs because it’s very hard, difficult to chew, and can result in choking or intestinal blockage.
 The hairy texture may also affect your pup’s bowel movements as the fibers gather in the intestines, so be sure to never give dogs coconut shells when offering the fruit as a treat.
 Stick to fresh, ripe meat instead.

 If your dog eats coconut and shows signs of upset stomach, diarrhea, or vomiting, stop serving it and contact your vet.
 It’s always best to check with them first before introducing new foods into your dog’s diet.

-Pro Tip: Pet insurance promotes a great relationship between you, your vet, and your pet by lifting the concern over treatment cost.
+Pro Tip: Dog insurance promotes a great relationship between you, your vet, and your pet by lifting the concern over treatment cost.
 Rather than letting finances dictate the level of care your companion receives, you'll have peace of mind knowing that you can go to the vet at the first sign of symptoms.
 The reimbursement rate you receive depends on the pet insurance plan you choose and how you customize the policy's flexible options.

 Dogs can have coconut oil, as long as it’s served in moderate quantities.
-The ingredient has become very popular as a healthier alternative to traditional cooking oils, but there is not much research that supports coconut oil offers the same benefits to canines as it does to humans.
+The ingredient has become very popular as a healthier alternative to traditional cooking oils, but there is not much research that supports that coconut oil offers the same benefits to canines as it does to humans.
 Although the adverse effects of coconut oil in dogs are rare, there are several factors you should consider:

 There is always a risk of an allergic reaction when introducing new foods to your dog’s diet.
 If you notice anything out of the ordinary, stop serving it immediately and avoid the ingredient in topical products.